cc-archive/cc-cert-core/core/social-cultural.md

 ![Socio / Cultural Implementation](https://github.com/creativecommons/cc-cert-map/blob/master/img/SocioCultural.jpg "Socio / Cultural Implementation")

-The Socio / Cultural Implementation module has four units of learning:
+The Socio / Cultural Implementation module has the following units of learning:

 1. Vision How / If Open is Better than Current Model
 2. Create Plan to Shift ____ to Open